-- Student population served has a high truancy rate. - Student population that is served are at-risk students who are over-aged for current grade level, low performing and disengaged from school. - Student population served has behavioral history from home schools that has lead to suspensions and decreased school attendance.
+- Student population served has a high truancy rate. - Student population that is served are at-risk students who are over-aged for current grade level, low performing and disengaged from school. - Student population served has had previous behavioral history at their home schools that has led to suspensions and decreased school attendance.

 Plan to Monitor Progress Toward G2.
+8

-Monitor the school's attendance rate and number of monthly graduates.
+Monitor the school's attendance rate and number of monthly graduates